openhie/instant/goinstant/README.md

 ### Testing

-To run the unit tests, do
+To run the unit tests, ensure you're in the goinstant directory, then do

 ```
 go test . -v